 That judgment is a reflection of, and has since become a cause of, the tenuous place of “equity” in American education.
 On the one hand, the right to schooling is older than the nation itself.
 Compulsory education laws first appeared in the Massachusetts Bay Colony, some 25 years after the pilgrims landed at Plymouth Rock.
 (In 1918, Mississippi became the last state to pass such a law).
 But as Marshall — the lead attorney for the NAACP in Brown v.
 Board of Education — knew better than most, it has not always been evenly available.

 The California Constitution of 1878-79 guaranteed free, universal education, a promise that has generated as much litigation as it has hope.
 In Serrano v.
 Priest, the parent of a student in the Los Angeles Unified School District sued over funding disparities similar to the ones in the Rodriguez case.
-But in parent in Serrano prevailed, because the California Supreme Court ruled the state constitution offers more expansive guarantees of equal education.
-In 1984, in Hartzell v.
-Connell, the state supreme court severely limited the ability of schools to assess fees on students.
+But in Serrano the parents prevailed, because the California Supreme Court ruled the state constitution offers more expansive guarantees of equal education.
+Serrano spawned other rulings, including Hartzell v.
+Connell in 1984, in which the state supreme court severely limited the ability of schools to assess fees on students.
 A school board’s decision on whether a program was offered for credit, the opinion held, could not alone determine whether the district could charge a fee for a course or activity, nor could the fact that it was not required for graduation.
 “Once the community has decided that a particular educational program is important enough to be offered by its public schools, a student’s participation in that program cannot be made to depend upon his or her family’s decision whether to pay a fee or buy a toaster,” the court wrote.

 The ruling, however, didn’t stop districts from imposing fees.
 So, in 2010, the American Civil Liberties Union filed a lawsuit against the state, alleging serial failures to protect students from costs imposed by districts.
 The lawsuit cited disturbing instances of students being prevented from participating in course work, or humiliated by school officials for their non-payment.
 In one example, a high school Spanish teacher used the classroom whiteboard to display the names of students who could not pay the price of a workbook; in another, a male student whose family could not afford fees had to muddle through chemistry without a textbook.
 More than 30 California school districts were implicated.